nikolaiborisik/front-end-roadmap/README.md

 - Having mentors in each topic to help a developer learn
 - Do Learn Share

+The _topic_ is a specific framework, library, language, etc. Topics example: TypeScript, JavaScript, React, Angular, RxJs, Redux, MobX, etc.

+> Topic levels don't have a close connection with developer levels like junior, middle and senior.
+It just shows developer knowledge and skill in the specific topic.

 ### Topic requirements:

-- Has at least on Topic Leader
+- Has at least one Topic Leader
 - Topic has 3 levels maximum
 - Topic divide into portion questions
 - Questions are limited by 1-2 page information